-(a) INSPECTION TECHNOLOGY AND TRAINING.-

-(1) IN GENERAL.-The Secretary, in coordination with the Secretary of State, the Secretary of Energy, and appropriate representatives of other Federal agencies, may provide technical assistance, equipment, and training to facilitate the implementation of supply chain security measures at ports designated under the Container Security Initiative.

-(2) ACQUISITION AND TRAINING.-Unless otherwise prohibited by law, the Secretary may-

-(A) lease, loan, provide, or otherwise assist in the deployment of nonintrusive inspection and radiation detection equipment at foreign land and sea ports under such terms and conditions as the Secretary prescribes, including nonreimbursable loans or the transfer of ownership of equipment; and

-(B) provide training and technical assistance for domestic or foreign personnel responsible for operating or maintaining such equipment.

-(b) ACTIONS AND ASSISTANCE FOR FOREIGN PORTS AND UNITED STATES TERRITORIES.-Section 70110 of title 46, United States Code, is amended-

-(1) by striking the section header and inserting the following:
+- (a) Inspection Technology and Training.- (1) In general.-The Secretary, in coordina- - (1) In GENERAL.-The Secretary, in coordination with the Secretary of State, the Secretary of Energy, and appropriate representatives of other Federal agencies, may provide technical assistance, equipment, and training to facilitate the implementation of supply chain security measures at ports designated under the Container Security Initiative. - (2) ACQUISITION AND TRAINING.-Unless otherwise prohibited by law, the Secretary may- - (A) lease, loan, provide, or otherwise assist in the deployment of nonintrusive inspection and radiation detection equipment at foreign land and sea ports under such terms and conditions as the Secretary prescribes, including non-reimbursable loans or the transfer of ownership of equipment; and - (B) provide training and technical assistance for domestic or foreign personnel responsible for operating or maintaining such equipment. - (b) ACTIONS AND ASSISTANCE FOR FOREIGN PORTS AND UNITED STATES TERRITORIES.-Section 70110 of title 46, United States Code, is amended- - (1) by striking the section header and inserting the following:

 "§ 70110.
-Actions and assistance for foreign ports and United States territories";
+Actions and assistance for foreign ports and United States territories"; and

-and

-(2) by adding at the end the following:

-"(e) ASSISTANCE FOR FOREIGN PORTS AND UNITED STATES TERRITORIES.-

-"(1) IN GENERAL.-The Secretary, in consultation with the Secretary of Transportation, the Secretary of State, and the Secretary of Energy, shall identify assistance programs that could facilitate implementation of port security antiterrorism measures in foreign countries and territories of the United States.
+- (2) by adding at the end the following: - "(e) ASSISTANCE FOR FOREIGN PORTS AND UNITED STATES TERRITORIES.- - "(1) In GENERAL.-The Secretary, in consultation with the Secretary of Transportation, the Secretary of State, and the Secretary of Energy, shall identify assistance programs that could facilitate implementation of port security antiterrorism measures in foreign countries and territories of the United States.
 The Secretary shall establish a program to utilize the programs that are capable of implementing port security antiterrorism measures at ports in foreign countries and territories of the United States that the Secretary finds to lack effective antiterrorism measures.